-Summer 2 Health and wellbeing how to recognise, predict, assess and manage risk in different situations; how to respond safely and How can we Keeping safe; out and about; recognising appropriately to adults they may encounter (including online) whom they do not know H38/R24 manage risk and managing risk • how to recognise risk in relation to friendships (how knowing someone online differs from knowing someone face-to-face) and keeping safe R12 in different how to keep safe in the local environment and less familiar locations (e.g. near rail, water, road; places?
-PoS refs: H12, H37, H38, H41, H42, H47, fire/firework safety; sun safety and the safe use of digital devices when out and about) H12/H41 R12, R15, R23, R24, R28, R29, L1, L5, L15 • how people can be influenced by their peers' behaviour and by a desire for peer approval; how to recognise the pressure from others to do something unsafe or that makes them feel uncomfortable and strategies to manage this influence R28/R15 how people's online actions can impact on other people; why someone may behave differently online (pretending to be someone they are not) H42/R23 how to keep safe online, including managing requests for personal information and recognising what is appropriate to share or not share online H42 how to report concerns, including about inappropriate online content and contact H42/R23 • that rules, restrictions and laws exist to help people keep safe and how to respond if they become aware of a situation that is anti-social or against the law (drugs are covered later in Y5) H37/H47/R29 Protected Behaviours Four lessons in line with protective behaviour planning resource • Lesson 1: Right, responsibilities and feelings Lesson 2: Safe and unsafe feelings • Lesson 3: Secrets Lesson 3: Networks and using networks (My network when at school) YEAR 5 MEDIUM-TERM OVERVIE W Half term / Key question: Торіс In this unit of work, pupils learn
+Summer 2 Health and wellbeing • how to recognise, predict, assess and manage risk in different situations; how to respond safely and How can we Keeping safe; out and about; recognising appropriately to adults they may encounter (including online) whom they do not know H38/R24 and managing risk • how to recognise risk in relation to friendships (how knowing someone online differs from knowing someone manage risk 5 5 face-to-face) and keeping safe R12 in different • how to keep safe in the local environment and less familiar locations (e.g. near rail, water, road; places?
+PoS refs: H12, H37, H38, H41, H42, H47, fire/firework safety; sun safety and the safe use of digital devices when out and about) H12/H41 R12, R15, R23, R24, R28, R29, L1, L5, L15 how people can be influenced by their peers' behaviour and by a desire for peer approval; how to recognise the pressure from others to do something unsafe or that makes them feel uncomfortable and strategies to manage this influence R28/R15 how people's online actions can impact on other people; why someone may behave differently online (pretending to be someone they are not) H42/R23 how to here cafe online, including managing requests for personal information and recognising what is how to keep safe online, including managing requests for personal information and recognising what is appropriate to share or not share online H42 how to report concerns, including about inappropriate online content and contact H42/R23 that rules, restrictions and laws exist to help people keep safe and how to respond if they become aware of a situation that is anti-social or against the law (drugs are covered later in Y5) H37/H47/R29 Protected Behaviours Four lessons in line with protective behaviour planning resource Lesson 1: Right, responsibilities and feelings Lesson 2: Safe and unsafe feelings Lesson 3: Secrets Lesson 3: Networks and using networks (My network when at school) YEAR 5 MEDIUM-TERM OVERVIE N Half term / Key question: Торіс In this unit of work, pupils learn